Proxmox: HTB Parrot OS in a Linux Container

 cd installer-script

-chmod u+x installer.sh
+chmod u+x install.sh

 Install Parrot OS Core